nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 1. User executes `module list`\
    i. `Click` receives user's input.\
    ii. `Parser` calls `parser.parseCommand(userInput)` to parse user's input into a `Command`.
-2. Creating `ListModuleCommand` object.
+2. Create `ListModuleCommand` object.
-3. Executing command.\
+3. Execute command.\
    i. `ListModuleCommand` calls `storage.StorageModule.readDataFromFile()` to read Module-related data from the storage file.\
-   ii. `ListModuleCommand` check if there is any Modules in the list.
+   ii. `ListModuleCommand` check if there are any Modules in the list.
 If not, prints the message of having no modules then return.\
    iii. `ListModuleCommand` prompts the message to list the Modules to the user and prints out the Modules line by line.

 The sequence diagram below summarizes how listing modules work: